 In the lead up to this major exhibition the Museum is inviting donors to be part of our Ancient Greeks Ambassadors program where they can work alongside us to ensure as many Australians as possible engage with the exhibition and explore how the ancient civilisation’s quest for excellence still resonates today.

 Donations to the program will enable the Museum to engage with schools across the ACT and NSW regions, bringing children and their teachers to the Museum to experience this once-in-a-lifetime exhibition.
 Donations will also allow our education and curatorial teams to create programming, outreach and public events for a broad audience.

-Ambassadors can join one of 6 tiers of giving – Achilles, Apollo, Artemis, Athena, Aphrodite and Zeus – and all donations are fully tax-deductible.
+Ambassadors can join one of six tiers of giving – Achilles, Apollo, Artemis, Athena, Aphrodite and Zeus – and all donations are fully tax-deductible.
 Our Ambassadors will be acknowledged in a range of ways, including on our website and in the Museum’s annual report.

-Greek art and culture have endured through the centuries, in public buildings that still use classical architecture, in sporting competitions like the 2021 Tokyo Olympic Games and even in modern language.
+Greek art and culture have endured through the centuries, in public buildings that still use classical architecture, in sporting competitions like the Tokyo Olympic Games this year and even in modern language.
 While it might be a while before you can visit Athens again, you can experience the wonder of Greek culture in Canberra this December – join us and become an Ancient Greeks Ambassador.